rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Module .md

 # NOTE:  At the end of each module of labs, delete all the resources created in the module

-# Learning Path 1: Implement an identity management solution (~190 Minutes)
+# Module 2: Implement an identity management solution (~190 Minutes)

 ## Lab 0 - Create a Microsoft Azure Pass Subscription (10 Minutes) Already completed during class introduction
 Step 2:  Activate your subscription<br>